evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 #### 🧠 Key Takeaway

 For division problems, the final answer must always be presented in the standard complex form $a+bi$.
 This often requires separating the single fraction into two fractions after rationalization.
+## Algebra II - Lesson 63 - The Square Root Property and Completing the Square - 20November2025 :